swdevdave/The-Tech-Academy-BootCamp/README.md

-# The Tech Academy
+# The Tech Academy (Coding Boot Camp)
+Jan 2017 - August 2017

-26 weeks at 40hrs/ week
+To complete the average student needs to do 26 weeks at 40hrs/ week.

 https://www.learncodinganywhere.com/